Books about friendship

 After the misery of life with his ghastly aunt and uncle, Harry Potter is delighted to have the chance to embark on an exciting new life at the Hogwart's School of Wizardry and Witchcraft.

-A A Milne Illustrated by E H Shepherd
+Author: A A Milne Illustrator: E H Shepherd

 No child's library could be complete without A A Milne's stories about Pooh, Christopher Robin and their friends in the Hundred Acre Wood.